bloomberg/memray/docs/exercise_1.rst

     memray run fibonacci.py

 After the run is complete, memray will conveniently print the command to generate a flamegraph from the memray output file.
-Your run id will change each time you run memray with the lab
+Your run id will change each time you run memray with the exercise

 .. code:: shell